 Where is Juglone Found?

 References frequently say that all parts of the walnut tree contain juglone, but how much do they really contain?
-As discussed above, there is almost no juglone in wlanuts, but they do contain chemicals that can become juglone, so scientists have started measuring the “juglone potential” chemicals.
+As discussed above, there is almost no juglone in walnuts, but they do contain chemicals that can become juglone, so scientists have started measuring the “juglone potential” chemicals.
 These are the chemicals that can end up producing juglone.

 The following list shows the relative amounts of juglone potential in various parts of the plant (ref 3).